geeteshdax/Body-of-Work/README.md

 # Body-of-Work
-This repository is not a portfolio.
-It is a record of how I think.
+This repository is the record of how i think.

-Every file here started with one question: where does the general reading of a business differ from what the structure actually supports?
+Every research here started with one question: where does the general reading of a business differ from what the structure actually supports?